Charleston Wildlife Season Guide: When Each Animal Peaks and What to Do About It

 Norway rats are less tolerant of cold than roof rats and push harder into structures during January cold snaps.
 They don't hibernate.
 A temperature drop that keeps them from foraging comfortably will drive them to seek heated interior spaces more aggressively.
 If you have gaps at the foundation, January is when you'll discover it.

-Squirrels are active year-round but show reduced movement during cold stretches.
+Squirrels are active all year but show reduced movement during cold stretches.
 The pattern to watch for: a cold week followed by a warming trend creates a sharp uptick in squirrel activity as they resume foraging.
-Post-cold-snap movement is where they discover or re-exploit entry points.
+Movement after a cold snap is where they discover or re-exploit entry points.

 The cold months are a good time for exclusion work.
 Animals are not in maternity cycles, attic access is more comfortable to work in without summer heat, and sealing up before spring prevents establishment rather than addressing it after the fact.

-March – April: The Most Expensive Window to Wait
+March to April: The Most Expensive Window to Wait

 If there's one block of the year when delay costs the most money, it's March through April.

-Bat exclusion has a hard deadline: May 1.
-Bats that overwintered — some SC bat species migrate, others hibernate locally in bridges, mines, and structures — begin returning to established maternity roost sites in late February and March.
+Bat exclusion has a practical deadline: the end of April.
+Bats that overwintered (some SC bat species migrate, others hibernate locally in bridges, mines, and structures) begin returning to established maternity roost sites in late February and March.
 Once they're back, the window to act is closing.
-May 1 through August 15 is the legally protected maternity season in South Carolina, during which exclusion is prohibited.
+SCDNR recommends excluding in early spring (March and April) or fall, and advises against exclusion from May through mid-July, when flightless pups are in the roost.
 If you discovered a bat issue last fall and haven't addressed it, March is when to call.
-Exclusion work started in March can be completed before the maternity window closes.
+Exclusion work started in March can be completed before pup season begins.
+You can read more about why bats choose attics during summer and how the exclusion process works.

-May – June: Bats Are Off Limits.
+May to June: Bats Are On Hold.
 Everything Else Is Active.

-May 1 marks the start of bat maternity season.
-No exclusion can be performed until August 16.
-If you discover bats in your attic in May, there's nothing to do but document the entry points, note the colony size and location, and schedule the fall job.
-Trying to seal the entry in June is illegal and traps bats inside — the colony dies, the smell situation is catastrophic, and the legal exposure is real.
+May marks the start of bat pup season.
+SCDNR advises against exclusion until the pups can fly, around mid-July, with its recommended fall window opening in August.
+If you discover bats in your attic in May, the move is to document the entry points, note the colony size and location, and schedule the fall job.
+Sealing the entry in June traps flightless pups inside: the young die in wall voids, the smell situation is catastrophic, and if the colony includes a federally protected species, there is real legal exposure too.

 Raccoon kits born in March and April are mobile by May.
 The family is active, noisy, and generating significant waste.
 Attic contamination accelerates when kits are ambulatory because they're no longer confined to the nest area.
 A situation that was contained in March is significantly larger by June.

-July – August: Peak Heat, Peak Bat Activity, Waiting
+July to August: Peak Heat, Peak Bat Activity, Waiting

 July is the height of bat season.
-Colonies are at full size — young bats born in May and June are now growing and contributing to colony noise and guano production.
+Colonies are at full size; young bats born in May and June are now growing and contributing to colony noise and guano production.
 In Charleston's summer heat, guano odor in an attic is at its maximum.
 An attic temperature that exceeds 100°F in August creates conditions where a large bat colony's accumulated waste becomes genuinely difficult to live above.
-The problem is most visible and most unpleasant — and still can't be legally treated.
+The problem is most visible and most unpleasant, and the responsible move is still to wait a few more weeks.

-August 16 is the most important date on the wildlife calendar for bat problems.
-If you've been waiting since May, August 16 is when to call.
-Young bats are fully capable fliers by mid-August, which is specifically why the SCDNR sets the maternity season end date there.
-Once young are independent, the colony can exit through one-way devices without risk of trapping flightless juveniles inside.
+August is the most important month on the wildlife calendar for bat problems.
+If you've been waiting since May, August is when to call.
+Young bats are fully capable fliers by mid-to-late July, which is exactly why SCDNR's advisory runs through mid-July and its recommended fall exclusion window opens in August.
+Once young are independent, the colony can exit through exclusion devices without risk of trapping flightless juveniles inside.

-September – October: Best Window for Exclusion Work
+September to October: Best Window for Exclusion Work

 This is the best time of year to handle bat exclusion, squirrel problems, and general exclusion work across the board.